conan-io/conan-package-tools/README.md

 - **use_docker**: Use docker for package creation in Linux systems.
 - **curpage**: Current page of packages to create
 - **total_pages**: Total of pages
+- **appveyor**: Flag to tell that we are using an AppVeyor or Travis CI engine that cannot build for VS10 64bits.
+Default [True]

 Upload related parameters: